5 Common Misconceptions Punters Should Be Wary Of

 Anyone who does wish to keep a close eye on a market move needs to keep an eye on the exchange market as well as the regular markets.

-A horse could barely move at all on Betfair and yet be the subject of a ‘gamble on-course'.
+A horse could barely move at all on the Betfair Exchange and yet be the subject of a ‘gamble on-course'.

 4. “He looked a certain winner before he fell last time out"